 - May be eligible for free tuition at undergrad or graduate levels at universities in the non-U.S. country.

-There are about 50 countries – even longer list of countries here – Citizenship by Descent: Maximizing Your Heritage [2023 Update] (retirementrovers.com) – that have citizenship by descent programs.
+There are about 50 countries – there is an even longer list of countries here – Citizenship by Descent: Maximizing Your Heritage [2023 Update] (retirementrovers.com) – that have citizenship by descent programs.
 That list does not include countries in Africa that are offering citizenship to Black Americans who can demonstrate any ancestral link to the country.